CosmoStat/shapepipe/docs/pipeline_tutorial.md

 **Input:** SExtractor catalog with multi-epoch information, tile weight
 **Output:**  vignet FITS table

 This modules is a pre-processing step to compute the spread model.
-This requires
+This galaxy classification computation, performed in the nex step, requires
-* The vignet of the object on the stack
+* The vignets of the objects on the stack
-* The PSF information at the object location
+* The PSF information at the objects' location
-* The vignet of the weight image at the object location
+* The vignets of the weight image at the objects' location

 The first two have already been obtained, thus we only need to extract the weights.
 These are needed to weigh the object images for corresponding